Concordium/concordium-update-proposals/source/CIS/cis-4.rst

     - The signature was intended for a different entrypoint.
     - The signature is expired.
     - The signature can not be validated.
-      The smart contract logic SHOULD practice its best efforts to ensure that only the revocation authority can generate and authorize a revocation request with a valid signature.
+      The smart contract logic SHOULD use all possible efforts to ensure that only the revocation authority can generate and authorize a revocation request with a valid signature.

 .. _CIS-4-functions-registerRevocationKeys: